Mattia46/firstMonth/ruby.md

 The next two weeks you will be working hard to understand as much Ruby as possible.
 Please refer to the [learning objectives](learning_objectives.md) for the base level you **must** achieve.
 You may also find the following pills and tutorials helpful to get yourself ready:

+## Week 3
+Your task is to [complete chapters 9 - 14 of the Chris Pine Learn to Program book](https://github.com/makersacademy/learn_to_program)

 ## Pills

 Strings, Arrays and Hashes are the three data classes that you will be likely to use more than any other.
 These pills give a basic overview, but we recommend that you strive to learn every available method for all 3 classes.